PraseedaSasankaPisipati/Assignment-1-D2Decisions/README.md

 ## License

-This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 License - see the [LICENSE](LICENSE) file for details

+## List of files

+This is initially created empty repository with  [LICENSE](LICENSE) and  [README.md](README.md) files.
+As the semseter goes , we will add the necessary files required for further assignments.